1. What is Abu Simbel?

 A Nile Cruise at Abu Simbel

-This is the most economical way to reach Abu Simbel from Aswan.
+This is the most popular method for backpackers and independent travellers.
 However, one day prior booking is required in that case.
 There are two options to arrange this trip:

 Using services of any reputed travel agency/tour operators: The reputed travel agencies and tour operators arrange your journey easily without any hassle.
 They merely require a scanned copy of the passport to complete the formalities related to the security.
 The scanned copy can be sent a day prior to the departure.